tunroam/paper/report/380hardware.md

 since this also works when the physical port
 &mdash; the SoC connects to in the presentation rooms &mdash;
 is allowed only one DHCP lease.
+Both the bridged and NAT setup can be created using the installation scripts[^tunroamnetworking].

 <!--
 situations: